kathryncodesthings/taskmaster-predictions-with-machine-learning/README.md

 <details>
   <summary>Brief discussion of results with spoilers for Taskmaster series 1, 2 and 18</summary>
+   Reading the dumb-bell chart and comparing the actual to the predicted placings, it seems as if people who actually end up in first or last place might have a higher error rate.
+For example, Rosie Jones (S18) is forecast by the model to get the highest share of points (and win the series), but actually came last.
+Similarly Roisin, Joe and Lucy scored comparatively low in their series, but the model over-estimates their scores the most.
-   It's interesting that the winners of series 1, 2, and 18 were the **most** underscored by the model.
+    It's interesting that the winners of series 1, 2, 16, and 18 (Josh, Katherine, Sam and Andy) were THE most underscored by the model.
 </details>

 Visualising the distribution of errors suggests that it's more common for this model to under-estimate contestants' future % of points won, than to over-estimate them: